shahbazcse/Codegram/README.md

 4. Push to the branch: git push origin feature/your-feature-name
 5. Open a pull request

-### License
-This project is licensed under the MIT License.
-Feel free to modify and use the code as per the terms of the license.

 ### Contact
 If you have any questions or suggestions regarding Codegram, please feel free to reach out at <a>cseshahbaz@gmail.com</a>